NoNeil/ProxySetting/README.md

 ProxySetting
 ============

-A software written in C#, used to set proxy in windows
+A software used to set proxy in windows,written in C#.